Cash-Backed Growth Configuration

 Limits

-OCF/NI is a single-year reading; multi-year disconnect between reported earnings and cash generation is not captured by the obs.
+OCF/NI is a single-year reading; multi-year disconnect between reported earnings and cash generation is not captured by the observation.
 The growth-consistency composite is computed over a fixed window and does not bind future periods — past consistency does not predict future consistency.
 OCF margin level is point-in-time.
 Conventional 'compounder' framing imputes a self-reinforcing causal loop between the three readings; the observations measure their own values independently and do not establish such a mechanism.

 Explanation